 But it was still cool to read.
-Shayne is pretty interesting character because he's supposed to be this cliched hard-boiled detective but still he makes few mistakes.
+Shayne is a pretty interesting character because he's supposed to be this cliched hard-boiled detective, but still he makes a few mistakes.
 Right at the start of the case he loses the girl he was tailing (He was frozen with indecision, which was an unusual state for Shayne), later moves a corpse before police arrives to the crime scene, walks into the Professor Quesada's house without any plan (so he gets knocked out) and other silly stuff like that.
-But still he manages to tie up all the loose ends very efficiently in a great ending when all the pieces fall in place.
+But still, he manages to tie up all the loose ends very efficiently in a great ending when all the pieces fall in place.

 3/5